MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -DisableArchiveScanning

-Specifies whether to scan archive files (for example, .zip and .cab files) for malicious and unwanted software.
+Specifies whether to disable the scanning of archive files (for example, .zip and .cab files) for malicious and unwanted software.
 Valid values are:

-- $true: Windows Defender doesn't scan archive file.
+- $true: Windows Defender doesn't scan archive files.
 - $false: Windows Defender scans archive files.
 This is the default value.

 ```yaml